 Vegetable Garden Preparation is the next step, after Planning your Vegetable Garden!
 Site Preparation is essential to having a great, successful harvest!

-Once you have done all of the Planning for your Vegetable Garden, you are ready to prepare your future site for planting.
+Once you have done all of the Planning for your Vegetable Garden, like setting up your garden plot and determining how many hours of direct sunlight your garden gets. you are ready to prepare your future site for planting.
 Great Vegetable Garden Preparation is one of the most important things you can do to ensure a great outcome from your garden this summer and fall!

 Stripping the Sod